The complexity of smooth words over binary alphabets: Bispecial smooth words

-If $a < b-1$, we define in the same way the following infinite binary trees: \begin{itemize} \item $T^{(1)}$ is the tree of strong bispecial f-smooth words of root $a^a$, \item $T^{(2)}$ is the tree of strong bispecial f-smooth words of root $b^a$, \item $T^{(3)}$ is the tree of weak bispecial f-smooth words of root $a^{b-1}$, \item $T^{(4)}$ is the tree of weak bispecial f-smooth words of root $b^{b-1}$. \end{itemize} \end{definition}
+If $a < b-1$, we define in the same way the following infinite binary trees: \begin{itemize} \item $T^{(1)}$ is the tree of strong bispecial smooth words of root $a^a$, \item $T^{(2)}$ is the tree of strong bispecial smooth words of root $b^a$, \item $T^{(3)}$ is the tree of weak bispecial smooth words of root $a^{b-1}$, \item $T^{(4)}$ is the tree of weak bispecial smooth words of root $b^{b-1}$. \end{itemize} \end{definition}

-\begin{example} Over alphabets $\mathpzc{A} = \{a,a+1\}$, the strong bispecial f-smooth words form the tree $T$.
+\begin{example} Over alphabets $\mathpzc{A} = \{a,a+1\}$, the strong bispecial smooth words form the tree $T$.
 We display it over $\{1,2\}$ in \Cref{G012}.

 \end{example}